Here are some ideas for possible research projects (including Masters and PhDs, etc) involving 1000minds.

 Want to use 1000minds?

-To mention 1000minds in your research, we recommend something like:
+To mention 1000minds in your research, we recommend a reference like this:

-The above reference for the article underpinning the PAPRIKA method is:
+The reference for the article underpinning the PAPRIKA method is:

 P Hansen & F Ombler (2008), “A new method for scoring multi-attribute value models using pairwise rankings of alternatives”, Journal of Multi-Criteria Decision Analysis 15, 87-107.